| || |

 American designer, b.
 Rockville Centre, NY, 1950.
 George Ryan held senior positions at Linotype and Bitstream since 1979, where he has been involved in the production of over 2500 fonts.
-In 2004, Ryan joined Agfa Monotype.
+In 2004, Ryan joined Agfa Monotype, and is now a Monotype typeface designer.
 Creator of these typefaces:

-- The amazingly beautiful text font Kennedy GD.
+- The amazingly beautiful text font Kennedy GD (1995, Galapagos).

 - The hand-printed comic book style typeface ITC Kristen (1995).

 - The legible Nikki New Roman GD (1996).